OUR TWENTY FIVE YEAR CAMPAIGN TO CONTROL

 BONFIRE SMOKE, TRAFFIC FUMES AND INDUSTRIAL SMELLS

-We are very sorry if we are unable to reply to your letters as speedily as
+We are very sorry if we are unable to reply to your letters and emails as speedily as

 Smoke can drift a long way when there is little wind and a fire lit at